MaheshMahat0/MaheshMahat0/README.md

-# 👋 Hi there, I'm M Mahato
+# 👋 Hi there, I'm Mahesh Mahato

 Welcome to my GitHub!
 I'm a **Data Scientist** passionate about turning data into meaningful insights and real-world solutions.